 Cannabis sativa and cannabis indica are two species of cannabis.
 Anecdotal evidence suggests that indica can make people feel calmer, while sativa can boost a person’s creative energy.
 However, this may be an oversimplification.

-As marijuana use for both medical and recreational purposes becomes legal in more and more states, there is a growing interest in the different effects that various types, including indica and sativa, can produce.
+As cannabis use for both medical and recreational purposes becomes legal in more states, there is a growing interest in the different effects that various types, including indica and sativa, can produce.

-Anecdotal evidence and some marijuana dispensaries claim that indica is more calming and sativa is more energizing.
+Anecdotal evidence and some cannabis dispensaries claim that indica is more calming and sativa is more energizing.
 However,

 In this article, learn more about the differences between each strain, as well as the effects that indica and sativa can produce.

 Botanists use physical differences — such as variations in height, branching patterns, and the shape of the leaves — to identify different strains of plants.
 This is where the names “indica” and “sativa” come from.

 Indica plants are shorter than sativa plants, and they have a woody stalk, not a fibrous one.
 Indica plants also grow more quickly than sativa plants.